Can and should a building have soul?

 Ar.
 Lim Shing Hui

-Lim Shing Hui is the Founding Director & Design Principal of L Architects.
+Shing Hui is the founder and principal architect of L Architects.
 She received her Master of Architecture from the National University of Singapore.
-Her thesis project was under the tutelage of Professor Erik L’Heureux who is an award-winning American architect and educator based in Singapore.
-Prior to starting her own practice in 2016, she spent her formative professional years working in MKPL Architects.
-A registered architect with the Board of Architects Singapore since 2014, Shing Hui brings a spirit of curiosity and experimentation to her projects, with a particular focus on creating emotional connections with the spaces she designs.
+Her thesis project was under the tutelage of Professor Erik L’Heureux who is an award winning architect and educator based in Singapore.
+Prior to starting her own practice in 2016, she spent her formative professional years working in renowned local architectural firm MKPL Architects.
+She has been a registered architect with the Board of Architects Singapore since 2014.
+Shing Hui carries with her a spirit of curiosity & experimentation into many of her projects with a particular interest in finding the soul and emotional connection with spaces that she designs.

-At the recent SIA Architectural Design Awards 2024, L Architects was once again conferred a prestigious Design Award for the House of Parts project.
+In 2024, at the SIA Architectural Design Awards, L Architects was conferred a prestigious Design Award for its House of Parts project, with internationally renowned architect Dong Gong of Vector Architects serving on the jury panel.

 Tse Lee Shing